AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module13/ex5.md

 * How many people who bought offline, came back to buy online after?
 How long does it take for them to come back?
 * What is the retention of people after having interactions with our call-center?
 Are they coming back more or less?
-* Since the launch of our Alexa App, how do our custmers interact with the various available interaction channels (digital, point of sales, etc.)?
+* Since the launch of our Alexa App, how do our customers interact with the various available interaction channels (digital, point of sales, etc.)?

 Example: